WWDC23 SALE: Save 50% on all my Swift books and bundles! >>

 }

-When it comes to filling in the button’s action, we’re going to create an instance of the Book class using our managed object context, copy in all the values from our form (converting rating to an Int16 to match Core Data), then save the managed object context.
+When it comes to filling in the button’s action, we’re going to create an instance of the Book class using all the values from our form, then insert the object into the model context.

 Add this code in place of the // add the book comment: